 In Matt 21:33-46 Jesus tells “The Parable of the Tenants” and the Jews recognised that he referred to them.
 He said “The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof.…..
 When the chief priests and the Pharisees had heard his parables, they perceived that he spake of them” (21:43, 45).
 Then, in another parable, in Matt 22, he tells of the coming judgment and destruction of the Jews, saying “But when the king heard thereof, he was wroth: and he sent forth his armies and destroyed those murderers, and burned up their city” (22:7).
 Thus, Paul can write that the Jews have been cut off from the olive tree, and the Gentiles grafted into it in their place (Rom 11); see also 1 Thess 2:14-16.

 In 70 AD Jerusalem was besieged by Roman legions under the command of Titus.
 The city was taken and utterly destroyed; and the inhabitants who escaped slaughter were sold into slavery.
 The Jewish historian Flavius Josephus described the horror and brutality of this event, and it fulfilled Jesus’ warning prophecy (Luke 21:20-24).
 The Jews will never be reinstated as the people of God as they were under the Old Covenant.
 When God does graft them back into the olive tree it will be with the Gentiles as part of the Church.

-And Paul says of the Jews, that “they please not God, and are contrary to all men….for the wrath is come upon them to the uttermost” (1 Thess 2:15-16).
+And Paul says of the Jews, that “…they please not God, and are contrary to all men….the wrath of God is come upon them to the uttermost” (1 Thess 2:15-16).